Erin Sigrist is the President of Vermont Retail & Grocers Association, and the Executive Director of Vermont Specialty Food Association.

 Taryn was born and raised on the Upper West Side of NYC.
 In 2010 she came to Vermont to study Environmental Studies and Sustainable Business Development.
 After graduating in 2014, she began to work at a locally owned store called Homeport located on Church Street in Burlington.
 Working closely with the family she began to take on more responsibility and became the lead buyer for multiple sections, including Vermont Made products.
 Growing up in NYC, Taryn had been involved in her community through Girl Scouts since she was 6.
 It was a natural progression for her to start coordinating her efforts at Homeport with the Church Street Marketplace.
 She assisted in developing and implementing community events that helped support locally owned businesses.
 Wanting to take that to another level, Taryn started working at VRGA in January 2020 as the Operations Manager, working with the team to further current efforts and create a more substantial impact for the Association as a whole.

-Alexandra Jakab is VSFA’s Membership & Outreach Manager and first fully dedicated employee.
+Alexandra Jakab is VSFA’s Assistant Director and first fully dedicated employee.
 Alexandra grew up in Vermont with a passion for local food, influenced by her mother who founded a Vermont specialty food company back in 2008.
 Receiving her bachelor’s degree in Communication and completing a Culinary Certificate Program, Alexandra has since gained experience in many different aspects of the food industry.
 Over the past 10 years Alexandra has worked in marketing, sales, and promotion of Vermont Specialty Food Products both on the producer and retail level.
 She feels lucky to live and work in a state where small businesses are supported, encouraged, and celebrated.
 Alexandra is working to develop her supportive role to better connect VSFA’s members with relevant industry professionals and opportunities that foster business growth.